wangyongcong/HugoBlog/content/_index.md

 [YouTube Video](https://youtu.be/9biJipMQ-9Y)

+**Development Tools:** UE4, C++, Python, GAS

+**Target Platform:** PC, PS4/5, Xbox

-**Project description:**  NetEase Sakura Studio collaboratd with Square-Enix to develop the game and undertook the development work.
+**Project description:**  NetEase Sakura Studio collaborated with Square-Enix to develop the game and undertook the development work.
 During this period, I worked at the studio and involved in the development of the game.

-**My role:** Multiplayer Programmer
+**My role:** Lead Multiplayer Engineer

 **My accomplishments:**